Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 Au Gratin Vegetables Ingredients

-- Preheat your oven to 400 degrees Fahrenheit.
-Peel parsnips, sweet potatoes, and beets using a vegetable peeler or knife, and then cut into slices with a knife or mandoline.
-Add each vegetable to a separate bowl.
+- Preheat your oven to 400℉.
+Peel parsnips, sweet potatoes, and beets using a vegetable peeler or sharp knife, then cut them into slices with a knife or mandoline.
+Place each vegetable in a separate bowl.

-- Arrange the coated sliced vegetables in a cast iron skillet by color in whatever way is most pleasing to you.
-Pour the remainder of the heavy cream mixture from the parsnips and sweet potato bowls over the sliced veggies.
-Do not use the mixture from the beets bowl; it will be too pink.
+- Arrange the coated sliced vegetables in a cast iron skillet or baking dish in a way that pleases you, considering their colors.
+Pour the remaining heavy cream mixture from the parsnips and sweet potato bowls over the veggies.
+Do not use the mixture from the beets bowl, it will be too pink.

-- Cover and bake for 40 to 45 minutes.
-Once the time is up, remove from the oven and top with the remainder of the Parmesan cheese and Gruyere.
-Place under the oven broiler for 3 minutes or so to create a crispy, golden layer on top.
+- Cover with aluminum foil and bake for 40 to 45 minutes.
+When the time is up, remove it from the oven and sprinkle it with the remaining Parmesan cheese and Gruyère.
+Place it under the oven broiler for about 3 minutes to create a crispy, golden crust on top.

 - Garnish with fresh thyme, and enjoy!